thedarkjester/ConsensysAssignment/README.md

 2. In the main folder of the project run the following command `npm run dev`
 3. This should open a browser with the main site hosted on the `lite-server` package
 	1. Note: you should not have something else bound to port 8000
-4. The site is pre-configured to use the Rinkeby deployed address (`/src/js/app.js`) as the current network specified in MetaMask.
+4. The site is pre-configured to use the Goerli deployed address (`/src/js/app.js`) as the current network specified in MetaMask.
 	1. You may see an error message indicating an incorrect network - swap the network in MetaMask to Rinkeby
 	2. Swapping networks should change the network and refresh the dApp to the correct network
-5. Note: if there is no injected web3 it will fallback to the Rinkeby infura http address
+5. Note: if there is no injected web3 it will fallback to the Goerli infura http address